 Here are three arguments for each side:

-Advanced statistics proves Messi is better
+Advanced statistics prove Messi is better

 Messi is a better team player